apsunke/ant332_labguide/workshop/content/start/configkibana/_index.md

 Expand the SSH section and navigate to the Tunnel.

-Using the `<OutputFromNestedESStack>` output parameter, create a tunnel with a local port of 9200 and a destination found in the value of this param as seen below:
+As shown in the screenshot below, enter `<OutputFromNestedESStack>:80` in the Destination input to connect to `port 80`.
+This will create a tunnel with a local port of `9200` and this destination.

 ![alt text](https://ant332.s3-us-west-2.amazonaws.com/ant332-lab-guide-artifacts/putty-tunnel-1.png)